neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ![road filter](assets/select_road.png)

 Below is an overview of the world map where:
 - The Boreal Temperate Forest biome is filtered (all Temperate Forest biome tiles are highlighted)
-- The road filter is its default state (all road filters are in their Partial State which means: **Tiles may or may not have a road.** (this implies that all tiles match).
+- The road filter is its default state (all road filters are in their Partial State which means: **Tiles may or may not have a road** (this implies that all tiles match.)

 ![road filter: default state](assets/exemple_three_state2_1.png)